 I became the ultimate positive thinker and felt that that there was nothing that I couldn’t accomplish.
 My “identity” was being cool under pressure.
 I was also nicknamed, “The Brick,” by a few people, which I took as somewhat of a perverse compliment.
 It wasn’t.

 One of the traits that emerged from that time period of middle school through college was being hypervigilant.
 I was analyzing every move I made compared to everyone else.
 I read every self-help book and was committed to improving myself in every way possible.
-I was open to therapy, tried meditation, studied Buddhism, attended workshops, etc.
+I was open to therapy, tried meditation, studied Buddhism, and attended workshops.

 It is fine and necessary to be aware of your past and understand how it might be playing out in the present, but then it is critical to move on.
 Many of us are intent on improving ourselves only by analyzing our flaws.
 We also try to “find ourselves” by deeply discussing the past and then try to fix our faults.
 This approach can’t work in that you are focused on the problem and not the solutions.
 It is like placing your hand into a hornet’s nest.
-Your brain will follow familiar pathways, and the more you look backwards into your pain, the more you will continue to sink into those negative circuits.
+Your brain will follow familiar patterns, and the more you look backwards into your pain, the more you will continue to sink into those negative circuits.

-Positive substitution is basic to neuroplastic reprogramming.
+Positive substitution/ vision is basic to neuroplastic reprogramming.
 It has been challenging for me to sort this out from positive thinking.
-You have to first understand where you are before you can move forward, but doing battle with your past does not move you forward.
+You have to first understand where you are before you can move forward but doing battle with your past does not accomplish this.
 If you are in a surviving and fixing mode, you stagnate.
-However, creating a vision of where you want to go and taking steps to get there is a much different approach.
-I frequently use the metaphor of diverting a river into a different channel.
+However, creating a vision of where you want to go and taking steps to get there is a much different approach